smith478/utilities/chess_tutor/README.md

 -   Type `board` to see the current board position.
 -   Type `reset` to start a new game.
 -   Type `quit` to exit the program.

+## TODO

+- Create a UI where you can click and move pieces rather than typing the moves out
+- Ability to take back a move
+- Ability to ask about quality of a move